-Day of the Homeland is celebrated annually in the Federal Republic of Germany and this year it’s on September 8.
-The resolution for Day of the Homeland was passed 69 years ago back in Goettingen.
-Paul Wagner, a politician, is the father of this day.
+Day of the Homeland, celebrated annually in the Federal Republic of Germany, takes place on September 8 this year.
+Although Day of the Homeland is not an official public holiday in Germany, there are observances held throughout the country.
 Several activities organized by the government mark the event which respects and honors the German expellees, while celebrating human rights and freedom throughout the country.

 Day of the Homeland - History

 A special focus on human rights made for meaningful celebrations